RuoyuFrankieFan/2022_DSPG_Zimbabwe/README.md

 The images we used and generated are in the www folder within our ShinyApp folder.

+## Shiny App
+To view the code we used to render our our Shiny App please visit the app.R file.

+#
 For further questions, please reach out to

 # Project Team